BlueN1nja1/Eleven/README.md

 Special Versions:
 ---------------------------------------------------------------------------------------------------------------------
-Canceled as it has been merged officially in LineageOS 18.1
+LineageOS Devices: Canceled as it has been merged officially in LineageOS 18.1

 Screeenshots: